agnesoft/adb/documentation/design_specification_query.md

 ---
 **NOTE**

 The referenced type names serve also as the name of the instances.
 It simplifies the syntax and identification that is inferred from the context.
 But it also has limitations in that it is not possible to have two variables of the same type used in the same context.
-It is suggested to use an `alias` to create seemingly a new type for a different purpose (e.g. `Id`, `Count` or `Distance` all being aliases of `int64`).
-The variable, field or argument names needs to be invented by the code generator.
+Use an `alias` to create a new type for a different purpose (e.g. `Id`, `Count` or `Distance` all being aliases of `int64` or each other).
+The local variable, field or argument names need to be invented by the code generator.

 ---